 The locations are divided into two segments: restaurant and liquor stores.
 Some of the restaurants also sell package liquor.
 In total the company manages 27 locations.
 Roughly 63% of them are fully owned and the remaining are managed by the company and fall under limited partnerships.
 There are also five franchises from which the company collects royalties.
 On average 3% of gross restaurant sales and 1% gross liquor sales.

 Although the restaurant business was highly impaired by the forced lockdowns and the pandemic.
-Flanigan’s has managed to post solid results despite the adverse environment.
+Flanigan has managed to post solid results despite the adverse environment.
 With total revenues dropping only 2.8%.
-One of the reasons was the increase in take away, driven by third party companies.
+One of the reasons was the increase in the takeaway segment, driven by third-party companies.
 Management focused on the digital sales segment, with online ordering.
 A Flanigan’s app was also created in an effort to increase revenues.
-Still there was a decrease in the restaurant segment that was offset by the increase of 36% in the package goods, or liquor sales.
+Still, there was a decrease in the restaurant segment that was offset by the increase of 36% in the package goods, or liquor sales.

 Earnings for 2020 came in at $0.6 per share, down nearly 70% YoY.
 This was the lowest recorded earnings for the decade.
 It prompted management to halt the dividend.
 Which the company has been paying consistently since 2015.
 It should be noted that from 2015 until 2019 management has been able to nearly double the dividend.
 While maintaining a conservative payout ratio under 15%.

 Flanigan’s increased debt to improve liquidity to manage the adverse effects of the pandemic.
 Long term debt rose 91.3% to $21.229.
 Although the total debt rose, the current cash and equivalents the company holds is enough to pay down all of its debt.